hep-mirrors/sherpa/Manual/source/manual/parameters/parton-showers.rst

 section.

 The evolution variable of the CS shower can be changed using :option:`CSS_EVOLUTION_SCHEME`.
-Two options are currently implemented, which correspond to transverse momentum ordering (option 0) and modified transverse momentum ordering (option 1).
-In addition, modified versions of these options (option 2 and option 3) are implemented, which take parton masses into account where applicable.
-The scale at which the strong coupling for gluon splitting into quarks is evaluated can be chosen with :option:`CSS_SCALE_SCHEME`, where 0 (default) corresponds to the ordering parameter and 1 corresponds to invariant mass.
-Additionally, the CS shower allows to disable splittings at scales below the on-shell mass of heavy quarks.
+Several options are currently implemented:

+:option:`0`
+  transverse momentum ordering

+:option:`1`
+  modified transverse momentum ordering.

+:option:`2`
+  like `0` but parton masses taken into account

+:option:`3`
+  like `1` but parton masses taken into account

+:option:`20`
+  like `0` but parton masses taken into account only for g->QQ

+:option:`30`
+  like `1` but parton masses taken into account only for g->QQ

+The scale at which the strong coupling for shower splittings is evaluated can be chosen with :option:`CSS_SCALE_SCHEME`:

+:option:`0`
+  ordering parameter

+:option:`1`
+  invariant mass

+:option:`2`
+  parton masses taken into account for massive splittings

+:option:`20`
+  parton masses taken into account for g->QQ splittings

+Additionally,
+the CS shower allows to disable splittings at scales below the on-shell mass of heavy quarks.
 The upper limit for the corresponding heavy quark mass is set using :option:`CSS_MASS_THRESHOLD`.